What are fleas & ticks?

 How do I get rid of fleas & ticks?

 If you are looking to eliminate fleas and ticks from your property, reach out to the Prewett Pest Control professionals.
-Through advanced technology and convenient and modern services, we offer our East Alabama customers exceptional pest control solutions.
+Through advanced technology and convenient and modern services, we offer our customers exceptional pest control services for fleas and ticks.
 Get rid of fleas and ticks and keep them from returning to your residential or commercial property, by reaching out to the professionals at Prewett Pest Control.
-Contact us today to learn more about our local and effective flea and tick control services!
+Contact us today to learn more about our local and effective flea and tick control services in Auburn, Mobile, Tuscaloosa, and the surrounding communities!

 How can I prevent fleas & ticks in the future?